Azure-Samples/Speech-Service-Actions-Template/documentation/2-train-an-initial-model.md

 ### View the test results

-Once the new speech model is built, the workflow tests the new model's accuracy using [audio + human-labeled transcripts](https://docs.microsoft.com/azure/cognitive-services/speech-service/how-to-custom-speech-test-and-train#audio--human-labeled-transcript-data-for-testingtraining) in `testing/audio-and-trans.zip`.
+Once the new model is built, the workflow tests the new model's accuracy using [audio + human-labeled transcripts](https://docs.microsoft.com/azure/cognitive-services/speech-service/how-to-custom-speech-test-and-train#audio--human-labeled-transcript-data-for-testingtraining) in `testing/audio-and-trans.zip`.

 Testing creates a test summary and a test results file.
 The test summary contains the [Word Error Rate](https://docs.microsoft.com/azure/cognitive-services/speech-service/how-to-custom-speech-evaluate-data#what-is-word-error-rate-wer) (WER) for that test, which is an industry-standard metric to measure recognition accuracy.

 The workflow stores the test summary and test results in an Azure Storage container called `test-results`.
 The workflow also creates an Azure Storage container called `configuration` with a single file, `benchmark-test.txt`.
 This file contains the name of the test summary file for the model with the best Word Error Rate, establishing a benchmark to compare future models against.

-To view the test results and benchmark:
+To view the test files and the file name of the current benchmark test summary:

 1. Open [Azure Portal](https://ms.portal.azure.com/#home) and navigate the Azure Storage Account created in [Setup](1-setup.md#table-of-contents).
 1. Under **Tools and SDKs**, select **Storage Explorer (preview)**.